4mbr0s3-2/Schmovin/README.md

 </p>

 # Schmovin' (Friday Night Funkin' Modchart Engine)
+## Note: Keep the code private until the documentation is done and the tutorial video is ready!

 This repository is meant to be a Git submodule for Groovin' Mod Framework, but it can also be used in other engines!
 (Just make sure to credit.)

 ### Credits